 When it comes to surviving suicide, or thoughts of suicide, there are a couple of mental frames Chris and I discussed.

-- Don’t just think about the people in your life and whether or not you think they’d be better with or without you.
+- It’s not enough to think about the people in your life and ask yourself whether or not you think they’d be better with or without you.
 Instead, imagine yourself in their shoes.
 Really try and see it from their point of view.
 Perhaps the desire to spare them from the intensity of pain they might go through with your loss, might be enough to stall you until you can seek help.

 - Consider that the idea of relief through suicide, might be an unkind, temporary lie your brain is telling you.
 The truth is we have no clue what happens to our souls when we die.
 Perhaps there is heaven and hell.
 Perhaps it all just stops.
 Maybe we get reincarnated.
 The point is… we don’t know.
 There simply is no way to verify.
 And that means, there is no guarantee that things improve in anyway for you.
 There may be no relief.
 It could be worse.